 - Decide to leave, make a plan, and prepare for its execution

 Make up your mind, choose your safety, decide to leave your abuser because he will never change.
 The 3-stage cycle of abuse shown above will always continue and escalate with intensity.
-Review the many intimidating domestic violence statistics shared here to understand that domestic abuse is serious and often results in death.
+Review the intimidating domestic violence statistics shared here.
+Understand that domestic abuse is serious and may result in your death.
+Decide to escape and make a plan.

 - Consult National Domestic Violence Hotline